marxwillia/SNarXiv/README.md

 2. Clone your forked repo: `git clone git@github.com:your-user-name/SNarXiv.git`
 3. Add upstream: `git remote add upstream git@github.com:marxwillia/SNarXiv.git`

+## How to use this repo:

+The arXiv summaries are stored in the `SNarXiv/posts/` directory.
+Simply navigate to the directory and you can see all the posts, and GitHub tracks which ones are most recent.
+Click on a post to have the rst file loaded and learn about new supernova research!

 ## How to contribute: